Rob Sheridan

-Robert Sheridan (born October 11, 1979) is an American graphic designer, art director, photographer, and comic book author best known for his extensive work with the band Nine Inch Nails.
+Robert Sheridan (born October 11, 1979) is an American artist, creative director, stage visual designer, photographer, and comic book author known for his extensive work in the music and entertainment industries and with the bands Nine Inch Nails and Pearl Jam.
+He is widely known as a designer of stage visuals.
+He is also an apparel designer, and founder of Glitch Goods.

 Biography

+In April 1997, when Sheridan was 17, he created a website dedicated to the Dancing Baby animation, contributing to its popularity as an early internet meme.

 Sheridan attended art school at New York's Pratt Institute for one year before being hired at age 19 by Nine Inch Nails' Trent Reznor in 1999, on the merits of a Nine Inch Nails fansite he created during high school.
 He was initially hired to maintain the newly launched official Nine Inch Nails website.
 He then also took over as art director for the band, contributing photography, web design, album covers, music videos, live tour visuals, and two live concert films.
+His tenure as art director spanned from 1999 to 2014.
 He was also credited for assisting Trent Reznor with the mythology of the alternate reality game built around Nine Inch Nails' 2007 album Year Zero.
-Sheridan left his position as Nine Inch Nails art director after the conclusion of the 2014 tour.
+The album evokes a dystopian world where art is a form of resistance, with crackdowns on "disobedience" and "subversive materials".

 In 2010, Sheridan co-founded the band How to Destroy Angels.
 He featured on all the studio releases, as well as touring with the band in 2013.

-Sheridan is most widely known for his glitch art, but is also well-recognized for his work in illustration, photography, graphic design, and as the director, editor, and director of photography responsible for concert films, as well as a director for the 2005 Nine Inch Nails music video The Hand That Feeds.
+Sheridan is most widely known for his signature glitch art style where he manipulates images and photographs to produce new works.
+He did the artwork for Nine Inch Nails’ The Social Network, which underwent revision at Sony’s request.
+He has been perfecting his custom analog glitch process over the past several years, continuously refining and expanding the technique.
+The current methodology involves recording imagery onto deliberately damaged VHS tapes using old VCRs, which are then connected to vintage CRT televisions.
+This process allows him to manipulate the visuals in unique ways, creating his distinctive glitch art.
+He is also well-recognized for his work in illustration, photography, graphic design, and as the director, editor, and director of photography responsible for concert films, as well as a director for the 2005 Nine Inch Nails music video The Hand That Feeds.

 In 2018, Sheridan announced that he would be writing a comic book through the new launch of Vertigo on DC Comics, called High Level.
-The tentative release date is in 2019.
+The book was released in 2019.
+He collaborated for a score for this series with Steven Alexander Ryan and Justin McGrath, his coworkers from the Nine Inch Nails’ Twenty Thirteen Tour.
+Additionally, Sheridan is a co-inventor listed on a patent for a playlist distribution system within a music service, assigned to Apple Inc.